 The standing room only crowd had a heavy turn-out of citizens in support preserving the land and trees at 1900 Dekalb Ave, the former location of the Horizons School.

-On the most basic level, the developer/owner is suppose to minimize impact to trees to the maximum extent possible.
-The developers have done nothing to preserve trees at this site.
-They are literally clear-cutting 2.5 acres.
+Developers/owners are suppose to minimize impact to trees to the maximum extent possible.
+At the Horizons site, the developer has done nothing to preserve trees.
+They are clear-cutting 2.5 acres.

 - Trees in the setbacks are not being protected, which is a requirement